cyruslk/Modem_clicker/logs.md

 This clearly states that - obviously -  internet, like any other built-spaces, is not neutral.
 It states that internet embody specific values, behaviours, ideas - and that these ideas are deployed by code (which is part of internert's materiality).
 Internet is consequently an ecosystem of proceduralities "modeling the way things behave"(Bogost, 2008); setting guidelines for how *things* shoud behave through algorithms, protocols and others.

-Although this is clear with Algorithms regulating, impacting and curating the way we perceive things in internet, Protocols' proceduralities is, in my sense, less obvious.
+Although this is clear with Algorithms regulating, impacting and curating the way we perceive things in internet, Protocols' proceduralities are, in my sense, less obvious.

 However, Protocols do have a concrete impact on our interactions and on language; and this is obvious after the all debate regarding the so-called [Net Neutrality](https://en.wikipedia.org/wiki/Net_neutrality).